GIGA Television

 GIGA was the brand name of a digital TV channel (also known as GIGA Digital or GIGA TV) and several German television shows.
-The channel ceased operations in 2009, the brand itself is still used as a website until today.
+The channel ceased operations in 2009, but the brand itself is still used as a website today.

 History

 Early days

 The first GIGA show was broadcast on 30 November 1998.
 The show NBC GIGA was first shown on the television channel NBC Europe.
 The show ran for five hours, from 3 pm until 8 pm.

 Broadcasts on own channel

 In March 2005, the show was renamed from NBC GIGA to GIGA Green, airing on its own digital channel starting in September.
 Also, in September 2005, the original show was renamed a second time, now to the simple name GIGA, which caused some confusion because the television channel on which it was broadcast was also named GIGA.
 The show had been shortened from five hours to three hours, Monday through Friday, and was now being broadcast on the television channel GIGA as well as on the television channel Das Vierte ("The Fourth").